BePalm89/BePalmPlan-Events/README.md

 ### Utility functions

-I implemented two utility function, one for delete file from cloudinary, used when deleting an event, make sure that the file is also deleted in cloudinary, and the other one is for verity and generate the token.
+I implemented three utility functions, one for delete file from cloudinary, used when deleting an event, make sure that the file is also deleted in cloudinary, the other one is for verity and generate the token, and the last one is to set the token after the logout of the user in a blacklist.

 ## Delete file